badroohiman/retail-demand-forecasting-delayed-labels/README.md

 This result is **expected and informative** in the context of intermittent retail demand:

-* Rolling averages are highly competitive in sparse demand regimes.
+* Tuned LightGBM **does** outperform roll28 on MAE, especially on erratic and smooth demand.
-* MAE favors conservative predictors that avoid over-predicting on zero-sales days.
+* sMAPE strongly favors roll28 (sparse, zero-biased predictions).
-* A single global model may struggle to outperform item-level statistical heuristics without more specialized structure.
+* Metric choice drives model ranking; the same models swap rank on MAE vs sMAPE.

-Rather than indicating modeling failure, this outcome highlights:
+The outcome highlights:

 * the strength of well-chosen baselines
-* the importance of honest evaluation
+* the importance of honest evaluation and metric alignment
-* the limits of generic ML models in zero-inflated demand settings
+* the value of demand-type breakdown to understand where models improve